holdex/developers/.github/CONTRIBUTING.md

 > [!Note]
 > We recommend signing commits using an [SSH key](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#ssh-commit-signature-verification).
 Ensure your Git version supports SSH signature verification (Git 2.34 or later).

+---

+## CI Checks

+To maintain the quality and integrity of our project, all PRs must successfully pass the required Continuous Integration (CI) checks before being marked as "ready to review."
+PRs with failing CI checks will be automatically rejected.

+The required checks are as follows:

+- The pr-time-tracker verifies that the time spent on the PR has been properly logged.
+- The pr-time-tracker for bugs ensures that bug-related time tracking is correctly linked to the corresponding commit and bug author.
+- The code-rabbit validates that the code meets quality standards and passes all automated checks.

+> [!NOTE]
+> Contributors need to resolve all CI issues before assigning reviewers or requesting a review.
+Any PR with unresolved CI checks should remain in "draft" status until all issues are fixed.

+---

 ## Scoping

 > [!NOTE]